Presbyopia is a condition in which the lens of the eye loses its ability to focus. This makes it hard to see objects up close.

 Sometimes, monovision can be produced through laser vision correction.
 There are also bifocal contact lenses that can correct for both near and far vision in both eyes.

-There are two new classes of eye drops in development that may be able to help people with presbyopia.
+There are two new classes of eye drops being researched that may be able to help people with presbyopia.

 People who are having cataract surgery can choose to have a special type of lens implant that allows them to see clearly in the distance and up close.